 This is a topic we wrote about on the blog back in 2015, and it’s been one of our most popular posts to date!
-It’s clear that people are wondering about whether white spots on teeth are dangerous or whether they’re harmless.
-Of course, it’s always a good idea to make an appointment with your dentist if there’s anything that’s concerning you, but hopefully this post will help clear up some of the mystery surrounding white spots on teeth!
+It’s clear that people are wondering whether white spots on teeth are dangerous or whether they’re harmless.
+Of course, it’s always a good idea to make an appointment with your dentist if there’s anything that’s concerning you, but hopefully, this post will help clear up some of the mystery surrounding white spots on teeth!

 Many people have this issue, and generally, the white spots are due to a loss of minerals in the enamel of the tooth.
-Below are just some of the most common causes for this, and some tips for you to avoid any further issues!

 This is a biggie.
 While these white dehydration marks are not dangerous to your teeth, you should always try to stay well hydrated!
 This can help you avoid other health issues, and generally, it just makes you feel better throughout the day.
 Aside from drinking water throughout the day, it’s important to drink water as soon as you wake up.
 It helps to jumpstart saliva production and saliva is what keeps your teeth hydrated… like a glaze!

 Fluoride is really good for your teeth, but you can get too much of a good thing.
 Fluorosis is when you have too much fluoride.
 It’s very common in children, especially if they’re using too much toothpaste or swallowing it.
 If you notice white spots on your child’s teeth, this could be the reason.
 Monitor them while they brush and only use a pea-sized amount of toothpaste.
 If you notice this on your own teeth, you may want to switch to fluoride-free toothpaste and see if that helps.